dmbarbour/glas/docs/GlasApps.md

 A promising target for Glas is web applications, compiling applications to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.
 Transaction machines are a decent fit for web apps.
 And we could also adapt notebook applications to the web target.

-### Process Networks

-We can model process networks or flow-based programming with a relatively simple effects API for operations on external channels:

-* **c:send:(over:ChannelRef, data:Value)** - write arbitrary data to a named channel.
-* **c:recv:(from:ChannelRef)** - read data from a named channel.
-Fails if read buffer is empty.

-Channel references are local to a process, and will be wired externally by a composite process.
-Thus, we would benefit from some metadata or type information about which channels a process uses, and perhaps the datatypes and patterns of use.
-Session types could be useful for this purpose.

-Processes can use effects other than sending messages on channels, such as filesystem or physical network access.
-This would require either that the composite process either know all the effects APIs used, so it can rewrite references, or conventions for partitioning references such as adding a prefix that is provided as a static input to each process definition.

-### Dynamic Process Networks and Object Oriented Programming
+### Channels and Object Oriented Programming

-A channel essentially enables communication with a remote object, abstracting over latency and routing.
-With dynamic process networks, we can model object oriented software design patterns.
-This would use asynchronous communications under-the-hood, but a program syntax could support synchronous calls then compile down to an asynchronous state machines.
-A syntax could hide the asynchronous mechanisms.
+A channel communicates with a remote object using reliable, ordered message passing.
+Channels are themselves communicated to support dynamic networks and object-oriented software design patterns.
 A viable effects API:

 * **c:send:(data:Value, over:ChannelRef)** - send a value over a channel.
 Return value is unit.
 * **c:recv:(from:ChannelRef)** - receive data from a channel.
 Return value is the data.
 Fails if no input available or if next input isn't data (try 'accept').
-* **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|bind))** - send a channel endpoint over another channel.
-Behavior varies depending on mode:
+* **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|create))** - send a channel endpoint over another channel.Behavior varies depending on mode:
  * *copy* - a copy of chan is sent (see 'copy')
- * *move* - chan is detached from calling process (see 'close')
+ * *move* - chan is detached from calling process (see 'drop')
- * *bind* - new pipe created, move one end, bind other to chan.
+ * *create* - new pipe created, move one end, bind other to chan which should be an unused ref.
 * **c:accept:(from:ChannelRef, as:ChannelRef)** - receive a channel endpoint, locally binding to the 'as' ChannelRef.
 Fails if no input available or if next input is data or if 'as' ref is already bound.
-* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|bind))** - connect two channels such that messages received on one channel are automatically forwarded to the other, and vice versa.
+* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|create))** - connect two channels such that messages received on one channel are automatically forwarded to the other, and vice versa.
 Behavior varies depending on mode:
- * *copy* - a copy of the channels is connected; original refs tap communications.
+ * *copy* - a copy of the channels is connected; original refs can tap communications.
- * *move* - channels are both detached from calling pocess (see 'close').
+ * *move* - piped channels are detached from caller (see 'close'), managed by host system.
- * *bind* - new pipe is created created, binding two refs.
+ * *create* - new pipe is created created, binding two refs.
 Forms a loopback connection.
 * **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel and its future content.
 Both original and copy will recv/accept the same inputs in the same order (transitively copying subchannels).
 Messages sent or subchannels attached to the original copy are both routed to the same destination.
-* **c:close:ChannelRef** - detach from a channel, enabling host to recycle associated resources.
-Messages sent to a closed channel are dropped.
-Fails if ref is not in use.
-Closure can be observed via 'check'.
+* **c:drop:ChannelRef** - detach channel from calling process, enabling host to recycle associated resources.
+Eventually observable via 'test'.
-* **c:check:ChannelRef** - eventually detect whether a remote endpoint of a channel is closed.
-Fails if the channel is known to have no remote endpoints or pending inputs.
-Otherwise succeeds, returning unit.

-Each object is associated with a channel and is hosted by a process.
-Each method call is reified by a subchannel, such that results are easily routed back to the caller.
-That is, an object will 'accept' a channel per method call, and callers will 'attach' a channel per method call.
-An object can optionally handle requests sequentially or accept concurrent interaction.

-Compared to conventional OOP, performance requires efficient fine-grained concurrency, and we can conveniently extend request-response method call interactions with streaming, promise pipelining, lazy evaluation, multi-step protocols, etc..
-Interfaces might better be described using session types instead of method lists.
-Distributed evaluation is very feasible.
+* **c:test:ChannelRef** - Succeeds, returning unit, if a channel has pending inputs or is still remotely connected.
+Otherwise fails.

+Method calls are reified as fresh connections in order to abstract over routing of responses.
+A remote caller must 'attach' a fresh connection per method call, send request information over this connection, then await a response.
+An object's host process 'accepts' then serves method calls, optionally processing the active requests concurrently.
+Objects may also be attached to the request or response.
+A syntax or intermediate language can compile asynchronous request-response to evaluate over multiple transactional steps.
+Beyond conventional request-response pattern, we can also model interactive sessions and streams.

+A relevant concern is that the connection graph grows very complicated and stateful while not being very visible or revocable.
+This has negative implications for debuggability, security, and live coding.
+Old connections, and the authorities they represent, can easily survive changes in configuration or security policy.
+System behavior will diverge from current system code unless the system is restarted.
+This can be mitigated by API design that favors short-lived sessions or periodically drops and regenerates long-lived connections.

 ### Reactive Dataflow Networks

-An intruiging option is to communicate using only ephemeral connections.
-A short lifespan ensures that network connectivity and associated authority is visible, revocable, reactive to changes in code, configuration, or security policies.
-This is a useful guarantee for live coding, debugging, and open systems.
+An intruiging option is to communicate using only ephemeral connections, where logical lifespan approaches zero.
+A short lifespan ensures that network connectivity and associated authority is visible, revocable, reactive to changes in code, system configuration, or security policies.
+This is a convenient guarantee for live coding, debugging, extensibility, and open systems.
 However, continuous expiration and replacement of ephemeral connections is expensive.

 The cost can be mitigated by abstracting over expiration and replacement, such that we can incrementally compute the dynamic network structure.
 In context of transaction machines, this optimization is feasible if the API supports blind forwarding of data.
 Stable but reconfigurable connections can be represented in the transaction's stable prefix, and connections implicitly break when the transaction fails.

 It is convenient for consistency if communication of data is similar to connections, e.g. represented in a transaction's stable prefix.
 This results in a reactive dataflow networks across process and application boundaries.
 Streaming data and message passing can be modeled above dataflow when needed.

 A viable API:

-* **d:read:(from:DataflowPort, mode:(list|fork|single))** - read a set of values currently available on a dataflow channel.
+* **d:read:(from:Port, mode:(list|fork))** - read a set of values currently available on a dataflow channel.
 Behavior depends on mode:
  * *list* - returned set represented as a sorted list with arbitrary but stable order.
- * *fork* - same behavior as reading the list then immediately forking on it, i.e. returns non-deterministic choice of values from the set.
-Easier to stabilize because the program doesn't observe the full set.
+ * *fork* - same behavior as reading the list then immediately forking on the list; easier to stabilize than seperately reading the list then forking on it.
- * *single* - returns the only value from a singleton set.
-Fails if set is not a singleton.
-* **d:write:(to:DataflowPort, data:Value)** - add data to a dataflow channel.
-Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative, being read as a set.
+* **d:write:(to:Port, data:Value)** - add data to a dataflow channel.
+Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative.
+Concurrent data is read as a set.
 Data implicitly expires from the set if not continuously written.
+Unstable data might be missed by a reader.
-* **d:wire:(with:DataflowPort, and:DataflowPort)** - temporarily connect two surfaces, such that data that can be read from each surface is written to the other.
+* **d:wire:(with:Port, and:Port)** - When two ports are wired, data that can be read from each port is temporarily written to the other.
 Applies transitively to hierarchical ports.
 Like writes, wires expire unless continuously maintained.

-A DataflowPort is represented by a list of values.
-The first element of the list is a primary port, and is closely related to system architecture.
-For example, an `east` port of one process could be externally wired to `west` of another, and suggests a tiled grid.
-Remaining elements in the list represent hierarchical ports, and are closely related to communication protocol.
-For example, a minimal request-response protocol might involve writing `var:"Foo"` to `[env]` then reading a response on port `[env, var:"Foo"]`.
+Ports represent points on the external surface of a process.
+For most use cases, I propose to model Ports as a non-empty list of values.
+The first element is the primary port, used for external wiring of processes, while remaining elements abstract over recursive mux/demux of the primary port.
+A simple request-response protocol might involve writing `query:"Foo"` to `[env]` then reading the response on port `[env, val:"Foo"]`.

-This model does have some weaknesses, e.g. it's difficult to implement precise expiration without reflection, and the effects are not well behaved in unstable contexts.
-These issues can be mitigated, e.g. we can implement internal wiring over external loopback (this would also improve extensibility and debuggability), and analyze for stability.
-Despite a few weaknesses, this seems a good fit for my vision, supporting spreadsheet-like properties across application and service boundaries.
+To simplify hierarchical composition, processes may assume 'lo' and 'li' primary ports are externally wired as a loopback, such that stable data written to port `[lo, foo]` is eventually read on port `[li, foo]` and vice versa.
+Internal dataflows can be mapped through external loopback, which enables the runtime consistently implement expiration of data after a transaction fails.